Kidney Stones Treatment in Marietta, GA

 Odds are that someone you know had a kidney stone.
 They are fairly common, affecting one in eleven people at some point in their life.
 There is no single cause for kidney stones, but educating yourself on kidney stones can aid in the prevention of them.

 Dr. Nikolas Symbas is a board-certified urologist who provides comprehensive testing and treatment for kidney stones for patients throughout greater Atlanta.
-Learn more about kidney stones and schedule your appointment today.
-Give our Marietta office a call at (770) 428-4475 or request an appointment online to schedule your consultation at our urology clinic in Marietta, GA.
+If you’re struggling with pain or discomfort that might be caused by kidney stones, please call (770) 428-4475 or request an appointment online to schedule your consultation at our urology clinic in Marietta, GA.

 What is a Kidney Stone?